acss-io/atomizer/docs/guides/custom-classes.md

 ## Rule options

-The rule object follows a specific schema with optional fields.
-Many of the same properties are used by both the Atomizer and helper classes.
+Atomizer and helper classes share many of the same rules properties.
 The sections below explain each property.

 ### allowParamToValue